 - Are you a business owner, who just realized your website gets jumbled and confusing when viewed from a cell phone?

-- Are you already very successful in business and interested in using social media to grow your brand, becoming rich and famous, you just aren't sure where to start?
+- Are you already very successful in business and interested in using social media to grow your brand, you just aren't sure where to start?

 - Are you a visionary with a startup idea, in need of branding advice, marketing materials, and a logo design?

 If so, you are in the right place.
 I bring a sturdy foundation, with years of experience in marketing management, which supports the advanced technical skills I have in graphic design and web development.
 To top it off, I have a proven track record of launching social media campaigns, writing original content, gaining clients, donors, and lifelong friends through every social media platform from Craigslist to LinkedIn.